 Richard Foa Katz

-The 2012 Division Outstanding Young Scientists Awards is awarded to Richard Foa Katz for his outstanding contributions to the understanding of the mechanics of Earth’s fluid-solid systems.
+The 2012 Division Outstanding Young Scientist Award is awarded to Richard Foa Katz for his outstanding contributions to the understanding of the mechanics of Earth’s fluid-solid systems.

 Richard Katz’s research interests have concentrated on the dynamics of two-phase systems with particular application to the generation and migration of magma.
 He has made significant contributions to the field through the integration of large-scale computation, analytical theory, and laboratory fluid dynamics experiments.
 The problems of two-phase flow applied to the migration of magma, in which the two phases react with one another, is formidably difficult.
 Katz’s 2008 paper in the Journal of Petrology is the first to establish a mathematic framework for modeling both the mechanical and chemical behaviour of the system at tectonic scale.